Guiorgy/cpp-lru-cache/README.md

 ### Change the underlying hashmap implementation

-The underlying hashmap implementation can be changed from the default STL `std::unordered_map` to any other that has the following members similar to `std::unordered_map`:
+The underlying hashmap implementation can be changed from the default `std::unordered_map` to any other that has the following members similar to `std::unordered_map`:

 - todo